Read how Da Silva Valim experiences multilingualism

 Are there any other things you would like to share with us about multilingual parenting?

-Growing up with multiple languages has helped me tremendously as an adult: it is how I got my first job, because ?the only? thing I had on my CV was my languages.
+Growing up with multiple languages helped me tremendously as an adult: it's how I got my first job, because "the only thing" I had on my CV was my languages.
 It is always extremely valued at work.
 My social circles are quite large and varied, and it makes travelling easy.

 About Camila